Felhaba/Modelling/README.md

 # Modelling
-Some models reconciliated in Jupyter
+Some models reconciliated in Jupyter notebook